DavidStevensonVtex/Ubuntu-Unleashed/ch13/README.md

 `sudo useradd sandra -p c00kieZ4ME -u 1042`

 The system administrator can also use the graphical interface that Ubuntu provides to add the same account as shown in the prceding command but with fewer setting options available.

+#### Monitoring User Activity on the System

+* `w` tells the system administrator who is logged in (who also does this?)
+* `ac` provides information about the total connect time of the user, measured in hours